 While at Heritage Park, be sure to visit the other historic buildings, which include the 1853 Foulks House, a blacksmith shop, and the 1912 San Joaquin Township Justice Court and Jail.
 The Foulks House, the oldest remaining residence in Elk Grove, relocated to the park in 2006, is currently undergoing restoration.
 The Rhoads School, a restored prairie school dating back to 1872, is a short walk away in Elk Grove Park.

 The Elk Grove House and Stage Stop Museum is located at 9941 East Stockton Boulevard at the west entrance of Elk Grove Park.
 It’s open on the first Saturday of every month from noon to 4:00 pm.
 Admission is free.
-Click here for more information.
+Click this link for more information.